equinix/ansible-collection-metal/README.md

 ## Release notes
 <!--Add a link to a changelog.rst file or an external docsite to cover this information. -->

+This project tags releases based on the Semantic Versioning specification.
+See <https://semver.org/#semantic-versioning-specification-semver> for more details.
+Please pin your dependencies accordingly.

+Changes to this project can be reviewed in the [CHANGELOG.rst](https://github.com/equinix/ansible-collection-metal/blob/main/CHANGELOG.rst) file.

+It is possible to follow changes to the changelog by subscribing to <https://github.com/equinix/ansible-collection-metal/releases.atom>, or "Watching" releases using the GitHub UI.

 ## Roadmap

 <!-- Optional.
 Include the roadmap for this collection, and the proposed release/versioning strategy so users can anticipate the upgrade/update cycle. -->

+There is no predefined roadmap or timeline for new features or upcoming releases.

+New releases will be made as demands based on incoming issues or enhancements and the maintainers perceived need to distribute the resultant changes.

 ## Publishing New Version